Godmook/Lincall-backend/README.md

 ### DB setting
 * client table

-  CREATE OR REPLACE TABLE client ( id VARCHAR(10) NOT NULL, password VARCHAR(10) NOT NULL, email VARCHAR(20) NOT NULL,
+  CREATE TABLE client IF NOT EXISTS ( id VARCHAR(10) NOT NULL, password VARCHAR(10) NOT NULL, email VARCHAR(20) NOT NULL,